 In addition to indelible sample container labeling, place an annotated "write-on" aluminum sample ID tag inside the container; and securely seal the container.
 If using poly-bags, "double-bag" each sample.

-INEX has accumulated a large collection of HM concentrates from most U.S. kimberlites - most of these are in the Mansker Research Collection housed at the American Museum of Natural History; a listing will be provided by INEX on request.
-Unpublished microprobe data are available for indicators from these concentrates.
+INEX has accumulated a large collection of HM concentrates from most U.S. kimberlites - most of these (6800 lbs) are in the Mansker Research Collection housed at the American Museum of Natural History; a listing will be provided by INEX on request.
+Unpublished microprobe data are available for indicators from many of these concentrates.
 Other published and unpublished microprobe data from other sources are also available.
 INEX can provide Cr/Ca data plots for garnet data and some plots for other indicators.
 A sample plot will be provided on request.
 INEX will donate representative small splits of HM concentrates to interested parties.
+HM Suites of 45-50 locations are available for $400.00 USD, plus shipping.
 Please inquire via phone (505) 239-9951 or email email@example.com.

 The Mansker Jig is a uniquely-designed (patented) precision heavy mineral concentrating device.
 Compact and lightweight (5.25 kg), yet rugged, construction affords extreme portability for a variety of remote field and laboratory applications.
 Operating as a 'vertically-oscillating, moveable screen' jig, the Mansker Jig offers reliable and consistent heavy mineral isolation with minimal operator proficiency.
 The Mansker Jig has been used for more than 10 years in areas of glacial, mountainous, and arid terrain throughout the world.
 The Jig has been successfully utilized as an exploration and testing tool in precious metals, base metals, tin, and diamond exploration programs.